meixuan-stephanie/Taxonomy-of-Faults-in-Deep-Learning-Related-Jobs/README.md

 >@ Loss Function
 * Wrong loss function calculation
 * Missing masking of invalid values to zero
-* Wrong selection of loss function
+* Wrong selection of loss function eg. wrong selection of a loss function may not precisely solve the optimisation goals that a model supposedly acchieves and thus, some error can result in a suboptimal and even faulty behaviour

 * Missing loss function
 >@ Validation/Testing